adithya-r-prabhu/vsdRiscvSoc/week1/week1.md

 ### 💡 Explanation

 - **UART Output**: Confirms printf() and standard output work in your ELF, even in a simulated environment.
+- **pk (Proxy Kernel)**: Required for user-mode programs on Spike; provides minimal I/O and syscall handling.

 ---

 ### 🧠 What We Learned

 - Emulators simulate real hardware, allowing for development and debugging before hardware is available.
+- Output visibility is critical for embedded debugging—UART is the de facto embedded debug channel.

 ---

-## Task 8: Exploring GCC Optimization 🚀
+# Task 8: Exploring GCC Optimization 🚀
 > [optimization] [concept]

 ## 🎯 Objective